jhalfmoon/nginx-proxy-connect-stable-alpine/README.md

 I wanted a more contained way of doing DNS overrides.

-If you can convince a client program to use an https proxy, and inject your own CA certificate as trusted, you can use `proxy_connect` to send traffic to a second nginx server and do caching, filtering, rewriting, and who knows what else there.
+If you can convince a client program to use an https proxy, and inject your own CA certificate as trusted, you can use `proxy_connect` to send traffic to a second nginx server and do caching, filtering, rewriting and who knows what else there.